alansods/weather-app-test/README.md

 ## Future improvements
 - Refactor some partes of the code to avoid repeated code and css;
-- Fix a bug where the images doe not load correctly on Iphone.
+- Fix a bug where the images does not load correctly on Iphone.

 ## Project setup
 ```